Liam Dawson

 Liam Andrew Dawson (born 1 March 1990) is an English cricketer who plays for Hampshire and for the England cricket team.
 He is a right-handed batsman who bowls slow left-arm orthodox spin.
-He made his international debut for England in July 2016, and has since played all three formats of the game for England, the last in 2018.
-Dawson was part of the England squad that won the 2019 Cricket World Cup, however, he did not play in any matches during the tournament.
+He made his international debut for England in July 2016, and has since played all three formats of the game for England/ Dawson was part of the England squad that won the 2019 Cricket World Cup, however, he did not play in any matches during the tournament.

 Early career

 Dawson started playing cricket at the age of 3 and joined Goatacre when he was 7.
 He then moved on to play his youth cricket at Chippenham Cricket Club in Wiltshire, where he was spotted by Hampshire.

 After appearing regularly for Hampshire Second XI and Wiltshire in 2006, Dawson was selected for England under-19s tour of Malaysia in 2006/07.
 During the tour, he took impressive figures of 6/9 against Malaysia.
 During England under-19s Test series with Pakistan in 2007, he was England's leading wicket-taker.